-We’re meant to do at least 4 hours of moderately vigorous physical activity each week according to the Centers for Disease Control and Prevention, and yet researchers have found that the average American adult only does 17 minutes each day.
+According to the Centre for Disease Control and Prevention, we’re meant to do at least 4 hours of moderately vigorous physical activity each week.
+Yet, researchers have found that the average American adult only does 17 minutes each day.

-The World Health Organisation says that 3 million people died worldwide in 2016 as a result of harmful alcohol use in 2016.
-Fortunately, the drinking of alcohol has continued to decrease in Australia since its peak in 1974-1975.
-However, regular teen consumption of alcohol is still the most significant risk factor for problematic drinking of alcohol in adulthood.
+The World Health Organisation says that 3 million people died worldwide in 2016 due to harmful alcohol use.
+Fortunately, alcohol drinking has continued to decrease in Australia since its peak in 1974–1975.
+However, regular teen alcohol consumption is still the most significant risk factor for problematic drinking of alcohol in adulthood.

 In 2014 in the US, 6.2 million people were reported to suffer from an illicit substance use disorder, and more than 115 people die every day from opioid abuse or misuse.

-Social isolation and loneliness are becoming much bigger problems these days, with one-quarter of all Americans reporting in a survey that they have no one that they can discuss important matters with or call in case of an emergency.
+Social isolation and loneliness are becoming much bigger problems these days, with one-quarter of all Americans reporting in a survey that they have no one to discuss important matters with or call in case of an emergency.
 Both social isolation and loneliness are correlated with an increased risk of dying younger too.

-The average American household was watching 8 hours and 55 minutes of TV a day in 2009-2010 (the peak), but this has only dropped down to 7 hours and 50 minutes per household in 2018, which is still an extremely high amount.
-Viewing time per household increased every decade since the 1950s, and now seems to be the thing that Americans do for leisure, as was brilliantly documented in Robert Putnam’s sociological book “Bowling Alone”.
+The average American household watched 8 hours and 55 minutes of TV a day in 2009–2010 (the peak), but this has only dropped down to 7 hours and 50 minutes per household in 2018, which is still an extremely high amount.
+Viewing time per household increased every decade since the 1950s and now seems to be the thing that Americans do for leisure, as was brilliantly documented in Robert Putnam’s sociological book “Bowling Alone”.

 59% of all Americans and (48% of Europeans) now play video games, including 97% of teenagers in the US.
-A 2016 study found that 6% of gamers worldwide could be considered to be addicted, and another study found that 7% were problematic gamers, who played at least 30 hours each week.
+However, a 2016 study found that 6% of gamers worldwide could be considered addicted, and another study found that 7% were problematic gamers who played at least 30 hours each week.

-Lastly, smart-phone usage continues to increase around the world, with excessive social media and smartphone usage also being linked to adverse mental health outcomes.
+Lastly, smartphone usage continues to increase worldwide, with excessive social media and smartphone usage also being linked to adverse mental health outcomes.
 As I’ve previously mentioned in another blog post, Australia is now fourth in the world regarding smartphone usage.
 The average for all Australian mobile phone users is 2.5 hours a day, which adds up to 38 days per year.
-We check something on our phone 30 separate times each day, and 45% of Australians now say that they couldn’t live without their phones.
+We check something on our phone 30 separate times each day, and 45% of Australians now say they couldn’t live without their phones.

-Going to the gym will always hurt the first time you go, but the 20 minute walk that you choose to do today is better than the 10km run that you put off until next week.
-It may be tempting to say that you’ll start a new diet next Monday, but why put off making a healthy decision in the here-and-now if you don’t have to?
-It is these moments that will eventually define who you become, and you can begin to make a positive long-term change today…
+Going to the gym will always hurt the first time you go, but the 20 minute walk you choose to do today is better than the 10km run you put off until next week.
+Likewise, it may be tempting to say that you’ll start a new diet next Monday, but why put off making a healthy decision in the here-and-now if you don’t have to?
+These moments will eventually define who you become, and you can begin to make a positive long-term change today…